 “In most cases, the pressure is caused by an artery or vein squashing (compressing) the trigeminal nerve.
 These are normal blood vessels that happen to come into contact with the nerve at a, particularly sensitive point.

 It's not clear why this pressure can cause painful attacks in some people but not others, as not everyone with a compressed trigeminal nerve will experience pain.
 It may be that, in some people, the pressure on the nerve wears away its protective outer layer (myelin sheath), which may cause uncontrollable pain signals to travel along the nerve. “

-However, this doesn’t fully explain why periods without symptoms (remission) can occur and why pain relief is immediate after a successful operation to move the blood vessels away from the nerve.
-It also doesn’t explain how correcting the upper cervical spine helps the large majority of people who suffer with trigeminal neuralgia,
+However, this doesn't fully explain why periods without symptoms (remission) can occur and why pain relief is immediately after a successful operation to move the blood vessels away from the nerve.
+It also doesn’t explain how correcting the upper cervical spine helps the large majority of people who suffer from trigeminal neuralgia,

-It is possible that patients who suffer with trigeminal neuralgia have an anatomically susceptibility to vein entrapment around the trigeminal nerve.
+It is possible that patients who suffer from trigeminal neuralgia have an anatomical susceptibility to vein entrapment around the trigeminal nerve.
 When the cervical spine flattens due to neck trauma, the downward pull on the spinal cord adds extra stress in the area of the vein and the trigeminal nerve, leading to trigeminal neuralgia.

 If you are outside of the LOS ANGELES area and looking for a Blair Upper Cervical Chiropractor, you can call our office and we would be happy to help find you a qualified doctor in your area.
 We hope you enjoyed our article on Trigeminal Neuralgia Causes and it will lead to many people’s recovery through upper cervical care.